Gjilan derby: Intelektualët

 Drita, in the 1997–98 championship was a great team wherever in Kosovo and in many sporting games, the meetings started but it was difficult to name the fans.
 The Ballkani and Drita match was a tough game because Ballkani fought for the survival and Drita for champion, so the fans traveled to Suva Reka for the last time without a name after this game, before the game against biggest rival Gjilani, the board succumbed and after many debates the name Intelektualët (Intellectuals) was assigned because most of the players except they played were also writers, poets, politicians and so on.

 The Intellectuals are the biggest ultras group in Kosovo, with many transfers outside Gjilan.
 They also have the record of audience in football of Kosovo, the biggest was against Gjilani in 2011 with 13,000 fans and they traveled also in 2002 with 30,000 fans to the final of the Kosovar Cup in the Fadil Vokrri Stadium.

 Skifterat

-Skifterat are the clubs ultras group.
+Skifterat (Falcons) are the clubs ultras group.
 They are formed in 1999, and are the biggest rivals of Drita supporters.
-The name means Falcon in English!